Skip to main content

 • ~/.claude/projects/{slug}/{session_id}.jsonl: full session transcripts with native usage blocks

 What oobo extracts: Sessions, full conversations, native per-message token counts (input, output, cache read, cache creation), model name, tool calls with file paths.
-Hooks: Supported via CLAUDE.md project file.
+Hooks: ~/.claude/settings.json (installed automatically by oobo setup).
 Multi-agent teams: When Claude Code runs multiple agents in parallel (via tmux or Agent Teams), each agent is a separate CLI process with its own session UUID and .jsonl file in the same project directory.
 Oobo discovers all of them automatically.
 Every agent’s conversation and tokens appear as separate sessions.
 Team coordination data (task lists at ~/.claude/tasks/, mailboxes at ~/.claude/teams/) is not captured.

 Gemini CLI